 - understand, work with and support young people struggling with mental health issues.

 After building foundation skills in semester one, semester two will see you complete a project that will take you out of the classroom and provide you with an opportunity to work directly with young people.

-Supported by our sector-experienced and qualified teachers, you will participate in running group sessions to help engage and build rapport with young people.
+Supported by our qualified teachers with youth work experience, you will participate in running group sessions to help engage and build rapport with young people.